Newar language

-"Nepal Bhasa" literally means "Nepalese language", however the language is not the same as Nepali (Devanāgarī: नेपाली), the country's current official language of the central government.
-The two languages belong to different language families (Sino-Tibetan and Indo-European, respectively), but centuries of contact have resulted in a significant body of shared vocabulary.
+The language served as the official language of Nepal during the Malla dynasty since the 14th century till the end of dynasty in 1769 during which the language was referred as "Nepal Bhasa", a term which literally means "Nepalese Language".
+However, the language is not the same as Nepali, an Indo-Aryan language and the current official language of Nepal, which only got the name Nepali in the 1930s.
+Literature in Newar is one of the oldest in Nepal, dating back to at least 600 years ago.

-Newar was Nepal's administrative language from the 14th to the late 18th century.
-From the early 20th century until democratisation, Newar suffered from official suppression.
+From the start of the Rana dynasty in the 1840s until democratisation, Newar suffered from official suppression.
 From 1952 to 1991, the percentage of Newar speakers in the Kathmandu Valley dropped from 75% to 44% and today Newar culture and language are under threat.
-The language has been listed as being "definitely endangered" by UNESCO.
+The language has been listed as "Definitely endangered" by UNESCO.

+On 6 May 2024, Newar, along with Tamang and Nepali was declared as the official language of Bagmati Province.
+Similarly, Newar is given official status in several city governments of Nepal including Kathmandu.

 Name

-The name Nepal Bhasa, which literally means Nepal Language, originates from Nepal Mandala.
-Until 1960s, the Kathmandu Valley was known as Nepal Valley or Nepa Valley.
-A government report from 1961 describes the valley being grouped as Kathmandu District, which is different from today's Kathmandu District, marks the commencement of referring the valley as Kathmandu Valley.
-The term Nepa Valley is still used among Newa population and local governments, while senior citizens still tend to refer the valley as Nepal.
+The official and historical name of the language, Nepal Bhasa, which literally means Nepal Language, originates from Nepal.
+Historically, Nepal was only used to refer to the Kathmandu Valley and its surroundings, where the language was native to.
 A larger region surrounding the valley is known as Nepal Mandala.
-Therefore, the language spoken in Nepal Valley and Nepal Mandala became known as Nepal Bhasa.
+Therefore, the language spoken in Nepal Mandala became known as Nepal Bhasa.